nikitavoloboev/moonbit/README.md

 ### 1. [Telegram](https://itunes.apple.com/us/app/telegram-x/id898228810?mt=8) - Messenger
 - This is my favourite messenger and I prefer it over others due its speed, its ability to sync with a native macOS client and the many free and awesome stickers you can use.
 - I also use the app to quickly send media/messages between my mac and the phone.
-Sometimes these includes some notes or thoughts I had that I then often transfer to my [wiki](https://wiki.nikitavoloboev.xyz).

 ### 2. [2Do](https://www.2doapp.com/ios/) - Flexible task manager
 - My task manager of choice.
 I mostly use it to view the tasks I have made on the mac that I need to complete for today.